kjiwa/dircompare/README.md

 - Patterns can include subdirectories (e.g., `src/generated/`)
 - Exclusions apply to both directories being compared

+## POSIX Compliance

+This script strictly adheres to POSIX standards:

+- Uses only POSIX shell features (no bash-isms)
+- Relies solely on standard POSIX utilities
+- Tested with multiple POSIX-compliant shells: sh, dash, bash, ksh

+**Symlink Handling:**
+Symbolic links are automatically excluded from comparison.
+The `-type f` test in `find` naturally skips symlinks, ensuring only regular files are compared.

 ## Limitations

-- Symlinks are skipped (not followed)
+- Symlinks are skipped (not followed or compared)
 - Requires read permissions on both directories
-- Content comparison uses SHA-256 hashing
+- Content comparison uses SHA-256 hashing (files are not compared byte-by-byte)
+- Large files may take time to hash

 ## Compatibility

 Tested on:
-- Linux (various distributions)
+- Linux (various distributions with dash, bash)
-- macOS
+- macOS (with system sh)
-- BSD systems
+- BSD systems (FreeBSD, OpenBSD)
+- Solaris (with POSIX sh)